semgrep/semgrep-docs/docs/writing-rules/glossary.md

   - Rule writing
 ---

-# Static analysis and Rule-writing glossary
+# Static analysis and rule-writing glossary

 The definitions provided here are specific to each term's meaning and use in Semgrep.